GibsonWaheire/what-to-eat-web-app/README.md

-# What Should I Eat web App?
+# What Should I Eat?
 #### A functional web application that helps users choose a healthy Kenyan meal based on their recent eating habits., April 30, 2025
 #### By **Gibson Waheire**